andrybc/quiz_pilot/README.md

 THINGS COMPLETED:
-Successfully created a login and sign up page
+Successfully created a login and sign up page.
-Created authentication procedure and stored user data in mongoDB Successfully created REST API endpoints to communincate to my backend server and OpenAI Created a useful navbar and configure protected pages
+Created authentication procedure and stored user data in mongoDB.
+Successfully created REST API endpoints to communincate to my backend server and OpenAI.
+Created a useful navbar and configure protected pages.